-It’s not uncommon that a product is more renowned and recognizable than the company owning it.
+It’s not uncommon that a product is usually more recognizable than the company owning it.
 Certain products can make quite big names for themselves, becoming their own brands.
 That’s the wizardry of product branding.

 With a little observation, you’ll come to find that businesses are not just trying to sell a product or service but also the story behind it.
 Take Coca-Cola, for example — the company has run insanely successful marketing campaigns with slogans like “Open Happiness” and “Taste the Feeling.”
 It didn’t take long for their customers (and the entire world) to associate the soft drink with a sense of happiness and optimism.

-Inject a story and emotion into your product, and suddenly, the inanimate object comes alive and acquires an unmistakable personality.
+Inject a story and emotion into your product, and suddenly, the inanimate object comes alive and acquires a personality.
 The world’s leading companies have managed to build a firm connection with consumers through smart product branding, and so can you.
 A strong brand strategy is the backbone of your business that will hold it together through any turmoil and challenge.

-In this article, we’ll sink deeper into what product branding is, how to put it into action, and top product branding examples.
+In this article, we’ll go deeper into what product branding is, how to put it into action, and top product branding examples.
 Ready?
 Let’s dive right in!